Mucus In Stool: 7 Common Causes & What To Do

-Mucus is a naturally-occurring substance that helps stools move through the intestine.
+Mucus s a naturally-occurring substance that helps stools move through the intestine.
 It is normally produced in low quantities (just enough to lubricate the intestines) and therefore isn’t usually easily seen by the naked eye.

-Therefore, when large quantities of mucus are seen in the stool, it is usually a sign of infection or another abnormality in the intestines, such as an intestinal ulcer or irritable bowel syndrome.
 If you see mucus in your stool, you should consult your doctor or gastroenterologist for a thorough assessment and to identify if there is a more serious problem that needs to be treated.

-Imagem ilustrativa número 6
+Imagem ilustrativa número 1

 1. Food intolerance